Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Parasitic Dispersive Couplings and Qubit Dephasing

 \section{Parasitic Dispersive Couplings and Qubit Dephasing}

-While the cross-Kerr interaction between the probe ($b$) and thermal ($a$) modes is the desired sensing channel, the qubit also has residual dispersive couplings to each mode, with strengths $\chi_b$ and $\chi_a$.
-These couplings do not encode thermometric information; they act as parasitic dephasing pathways that reduce Ramsey visibility during the readout window of duration~$\tau_R$.
+While the cross-Kerr interaction between the probe ($b$) and thermal ($a$) modes is the desired sensing channel, the qubit also retains residual dispersive couplings to each mode, with strengths $\chi_b$ and $\chi_a$.
+These couplings do not encode thermometric information; instead, they generate parasitic dephasing during the Ramsey readout window of duration~$\tau_R$.